 We take a great deal of pride in our work and it's just as frustrating to us that you can't enjoy the game that we've worked so hard on.
 We ARE working on this and hope to have a fix to release shortly.

-Valve's DougV mentions a new potential solution in a post on the Steam Users Forums.
+Steam Users Forums.
 For users experiencing audio stuttering and "Memory cannot be read" errors, installing the latest version of the Miles Sound System may fix the problem.
 Full details on acquiring and installing this are in his post.
 I installed this and it had no impact on my stuttering issue.

 A reader sent in the following email that he just received from Valve's Yahn Bernier: